 In between the sheer sound quality, surround capability and detailed control panel, the Audigy Rx will definitely be appealing to gamers and audiophiles alike.

 - Full 7.1 Surround Capability – The Audigy Rx has a total of 7 connectors: an optical output and 6 3.5mm jacks, two of which can function as mic ins.
 As such, it fully supports either a 5.1 or 7.1 surround configuration for maximum immersion.

-- EAX Support – In addition to merely supporting surround audio .n terms of hardware, Audigy Rx also boasts the E-MU chipset, designed specifically for optimal performance with EAX technologies.
+- EAX Support – In addition to merely supporting surround audio in terms of hardware, Audigy Rx also boasts the E-MU chipset, designed specifically for optimal performance with EAX technologies.
 This way, you can be assured of the quality of the sound that will be coming out of your speakers.

 - Audigy Rx Control Panel – Using the control panel tailored by Creative specifically for this sound card, you can customize its performance to the greatest possible extent.
 This includes both audio output and input.

-- Unreliable Windows Drivers – As seems to be tradition with Creative’s sound cards, driver and OS compatibility issues are running rampant in Audigy Rx’s case.
+- Unreliable Windows Drivers – As seems to be a tradition with Creative’s sound cards, driver and OS compatibility issues are running rampant in Audigy Rx’s case.
 While the card officially supports every version of Windows from Windows 7 onward, there is a range of issues that anyone might randomly run into.